-Education, Health and Care (EHC) Plan means an Education, Health and Care (EHC) Plan which names Manor School as the appropriate provision.
+Education, Health and Care (EHC) Plan means an Education, Health and Care (EHC) Places will be first allocated to Pupils who have an EHCP which names the School as an appropriate provision.

 Home Address means the address your child is living at on the closing date for applications which is the permanent residence of the child.
 This address must be your child's only or main residence, which is: